Mikael92002/Landing-Page/README.md

 # Landing-Page
+Odin Project.
-Odin Project applying Flexbox skills
+Applying Flexbox skills to make a website.